NanaQuamy4/EcoWasteGo/docs/Chapter2_LiteratureReview.md

 - Dependent on restaurant participation
 - Limited scalability to other waste types
 - Revenue model may not be sustainable in all markets

+**Limitations:**
+- Only handles food waste, not other waste types
+- Requires restaurant participation
+- Limited to developed economies
+- No integration with waste collection infrastructure

+**Gaps:**
+- No support for general waste management
+- No integration with formal waste management companies
+- No real-time communication between users and collectors
+- No support for developing economies
+- Limited to food waste reduction only

 ### 2.1.2 Location-Based Services in Waste Management